London Ontario, Canada Travel Guide

 No major distinct geological features are accessible for tourism within London.
 The region's geology mostly consists of glacial deposits and river systems.

-Find new experiences and unique photo opportunities.
+Find fresh encounters and unique photo opportunities.

 Visit Museum London on a weekday morning for a less crowded time.